r48n34/zip-data-in-png/README.md

 ## Features
 1. Fully Sync
-2. In typescript
+2. In typescript development
 3. Works in node.js (Not support web currently)

-## Why not in python
+## Why not in python but nodejs
-IDK
+I Don't know.

 ## Usage